javadiahad/microservice-test/README.md

 -  CDC test for integration testing with transfer service for consumer side.
 # bank-ui
 bank-ui is a simple angular application that consumes accounts service and includes unit and consumer tests (CDC by Pact).
--  Solitary Unit testing for Angular components.
+-  Unit testing for Angular components.
--  CDC test for integration testing with backend for consumer side.
+-  CDC test for integration testing with backend(consumer side).

 # pacts
 pacts is a folder for sharing contracts between consumers(bank-ui,cheques) and provider(accounts) in CDC tests.